sachingsachin/machine-learning-notes/README.md

 Key Differences from Other Machine Learning Paradigms:
 1. Unlike supervised learning, RL does not have pre-labeled data or explicit instructions.
 The agent must discover the optimal actions through trial and error.
-2. Unlike unsupervised learning, RL aims to learn a specific behavior (maximizing reward), rather than just discovering patterns in the dat
+2. Unlike unsupervised learning, RL aims to learn a specific behavior (maximizing reward), rather than just discovering patterns in the data.

+Unlike the other two learning frameworks which work with a static dataset, RL works with a dynamic environment and the goal is not to cluster data or label data, but to find the best sequence of actions that will generate the optimal outcome.

+Optimal in this sense means to collect the most reward.
+It does this by allowing a piece of software called an agent to explore, interact with, and learn from the environment.
+The agent can take an action which affects the environment, changing its state, and the environment then produces a reward for that action.
+In using this information, the agent can adjust which action to take in the future.
+It can learn from this process.

+So we can also think of reinforcement learning as a continuous learning which keeps on tuning its model according to latest input/action/reward sequence.

 # Squared Error Function